Variable recurring payments integration

 Create a VRP mandate

-If you properly configure it, when you create your mandate you receive a response containing a mandate id, user id and resource_token.
-You will use the mandate id later to retrieve user data with Signup+.
+If successful, when you create your mandate you receive a response containing a mandate id, user id and resource_token.
+Use the mandate id to retrieve user data with Signup+.

 Authorise the VRP mandate

-After creation, your user needs to authorise your mandate.
+After a mandate has been created, your user needs to authorise it.
 If you try to use Signup+ with an unauthorised mandate, you receive a 422 Invalid Mandate State error.

-Use any of the authorisation methods available for the Payments API v3.
+Use any of the authorisation methods available for the Payments API v3 (web, mobile or direct integration).
 If the user authorises the mandate successfully, it has a status of authorized.

 If you use the hosted payment page to authorise your payment mandate, you need to add signup=true as a hash parameter to the URL, like in this example: